vinnovateit/VIIT_COLLAGE_WEB/README.md

  1. Try to use classnames for styles instead of generalising ex: p h1 div
  2. Create css files in client/src/css
  3. Add images or svgs in client/src/assests
+ 4. Frontend in client/src/components
+ 5. Backend in server.js